keremlin/DeepRemember/backend/tts/TTS.md

    Google Cloud TTS requires the `cloud-platform` scope, which is different from Google Drive scopes.
 Your existing Google Drive OAuth token will NOT work for TTS!

+   **✅ Automatic Token Refresh**

+   The Google TTS implementation automatically handles token refresh using refresh tokens.
+When your access token expires (after ~1 hour), it will automatically refresh using the refresh token, so you don't need to manually re-authenticate.

+   **To get a refresh token, the OAuth setup MUST include:**
+   - `access_type=offline` - This ensures Google provides a refresh token
+   - `prompt=consent` - This forces Google to show the consent screen and provide a refresh token

+   The setup script (`setup-google-tts-oauth.js`) is already configured with these parameters.

    You have two options:

    **Option A: Re-authenticate with combined scopes (Recommended)**